Find out about advanced pancreatic cancer and how it might affect you.

 You might also need pain control with pain killing drugs or nerve blocks.

-There may be trials of experimental treatments going on which you could take part in.
+You might be able to join a clinical trial.
 These may be trials for new chemotherapy drugs, new types of pain control or new types of treatment.